Claim: A man caught in the explosion of one of the World Trade Center towers rode bits of the falling building down to safety.

 Some news outlets have reported tales from the scene involving interviews with those who’ve rescued victims from the fallen building.
 One such report came from two members of the Passaic County Sheriff’s Department who pulled a trapped Port Authority police officer from a crater a day after the disaster.
 “He must have just rode the building as it came down,” one of them said.

-The rescued officer goes unnamed even at this late date, leading us to believe he's a conflation of rumor with hope or just a garden variety misremembering of things read and heard with things experienced.
-Or he could have been Sgt.
-John McLoughlin, and in the manner of all gossip, his story widened to make him two men instead of just one.
+The rescued officer goes unnamed even at this late date, leading us to believe he’s a conflation of rumor with hope or just a garden variety misremembering of things read and heard with things experienced.
+Or he could have been

-McLoughlin is a 21-year veteran of the Port Authority police force who was pulled from the rubble of the World Trade Center on 12 September 2001.
-He sustained kidney damage and was in critical condition, but his prognosis was good.
-Confusion over his story has fueled the rumor.
-According to a New York Times article written the day he was found:
+McLoughlin is a 21-year veteran of the Port Authority police force who was pulled from the rubble of the World Trade Center on

-No one knows how Sergeant McLoughlin survived Tuesday's collapse, or even where he was when the buildings fell.
-His colleagues said he was probably outside the south tower when it came down, but a battalion chief at the rescue said that Sergeant McLoughlin was on the 82nd floor of the building when it came down.
+No one knows how Sergeant McLoughlin survived Tuesday’s collapse, or even where he was when the buildings fell.
+His colleagues said he was probably outside the south tower when it came down, but a battalion chief at the rescue said that Sergeant McLoughlin was on the

 McLoughlin’s whereabouts at the time of the building’s collapse were in dispute — his boss (who would have been interviewed by the press and whose comments would have been taken as definitive) thought he was one place, and his colleagues knew him to be another.

 The injured man and his family have been refusing to talk to the press, but after close to two weeks of being battered with inquiries, a senior press officer for the Port Authority spoke up about what he knew.
-Sgt.
-McLoughlin's brother said the officers were on the ground floor when the tower fell.
-This version was confirmed by another hospital visitor to the injured officer.

 Newsweek has retracted this part of the story.
-A correction that ran on 1 October 2001, reads:
+A correction that ran on

-In "Ground Zero," we reported that two Port Authority police officers fell more than 80 floors and survived in the World Trade Center collapse.
-The Port Authority now believes that the officers reached the ground floor by foot before the towers fell.
+In “Ground Zero,” we reported that two Port Authority police officers fell more than

 Yet with all the misinformation and confusion surrounding rumors about miraculous survival, some stories do appear to hold up, such as that of Pasquale Buzzelli.
-This 34-year-old Port Authority worker had begun the descent from his office on the 64th floor of the North Tower via Stairwell B and had reached what he believed was the 22nd floor when the building collapsed.
-(Genelle Guzman-McMillan, a clerk who was with him when the building went down, recalled they were on the 13th floor when everything came apart, so there still remains controversy as to where they were in the building at that critical moment, and thus how far they fell.)
+This 34-year-old Port Authority worker had begun the descent from his office on the

 Buzzelli was knocked unconscious but came to a few hours later, was discovered atop a high pile of rubble by firemen, and rescued.
 His right foot was fractured and he had suffered a few scrapes and bruises, but was otherwise unharmed.
 Guzman-McMillan suffered a crushed right leg and was not pulled from the wreckage until a day after the disaster.